qingquan63/FairEMOL/README.md

   * `allobjs/ALL_Objs_{valid, test, ensemble, test}_genxxx_sofar.csv`: three or four `csv` file to record the objectives of all the individuals during optimisation process
   * `detect/`: record (1) the details of the dataset and (2) the objectives of all the individuals during optimisation process every `logMetric` (set in `Fairness_main.py`) generation
   * `nets/`: the neural network files of all the individuals during optimisation process every `logMetric` (set in `Fairness_main.py`) generation

+#### Ensemble Learning
+Based on the trained ML models, ensemble outputs considering some ML models can be calculated.
+This part is implemented using Matlab and the codes are in the folder `EnsembleCodes`.
+1. `compute_info`: Process the results of each run in the folder `Result/time_of_starting_the_run/detect/`
+   1. Load data stored in the folder `Result/time_of_starting_the_run/detect/`
+   2. Apply ensemble stragies and calculate the ensemble outputs
+   3. Store the results of each run in the file `time_of_starting_the_run.mat`
+3. `merge_info`: merge all the ensemble results over all the runs for a dataset into one `.mat` file
+4. `analyse_info`: based on the results, process analysis